stcode09/safepass/README.md

 There are two ways to change the password generator settings.
 One option is to go to the Settings menu and selecting the desired options under "Password Generator" (these settings are applied to all passwords).
 Another way is to long-click on the generate password icon located to the right of the password field (these settings apply only to the current password, and inherit from the main settings).
 </li>
 <li name="q8"><b>How do I clear the clipboard?</b><br>
-To clear the clipboard, tap on the expand icon on the task-bar.
+To clear the clipboard, tap on the expand icon on the taskbar.
 A drop-down menu will appear.
 Then, tap on "Clear Clipboard".
 The application can also clear the clipboard automatically when it exits.
 To enable this, go to the Settings menu and make sure "Clear Clipboard" is enabled.
 </li>
 <li name="q9"><b>How do I customize the number of login attempts?</b><br>
 To customize the number of login attempts, go to the Settings menu and tap on "Login Attempts".